RuanLucasGD/MMV-Docs/source/creating_vehicle.rst

-Create your own MMV Main Battle Tank Vehicle
+Create your own MBT Vehicle
 ============================================

 Before creating your own vehicle, take a look at what comes with the project,